 The overflow pipe shall be submerged carbon steel pipe, Schedule 40 to ASME B36.10M-2004 standards and shall be epoxy coated to slow down corrosion inside the tank within the storage cell.

-The overflow pipe shall be made in accordance with Schedule 10 of Gauge 11, Type 304L or 316L complying with ASTM A778-01(2009)e1 and pipe fittings manufactured in accordance with ASTM 774/A774M-14, pipe passivation in accordance with ASTM A380/A380M-13; or SS 316L in accordance with ASTM A312/A312M-14b for pipe and SS316L fittings in accordance with ASTM A403/A403M-13a thickness to suit working pressure below the storage cell [Consultant to leave choice or define one option].
+The overflow pipe shall be made in accordance with Schedule 10 of Gauge 11, Type 316L complying with ASTM A778-01(2009)e1 and pipe fittings manufactured in accordance with ASTM 774/A774M-14, pipe passivation in accordance with ASTM A380/A380M-13

 No stainless steel piping will be permitted within the storage cell.
 All piping shall be adequately braced in accordance with AWWA D100-11 standard.
 All welding to be completed by TIG methods, no MIG welding permitted.